digital-work-lab/digital-work-lecture/docs/syllabus.md

 - **Date and Time:** [To be announced on the Main page](../index.html)

-- **Registration:** Students must register for the exam via [FlexNow](https://www.uni-bamberg.de/pruefungsamt/flexnow/fn2sss/).
+- **Registration:** Students must register for the exam via [FlexNow](https://www.uni-bamberg.de/pruefungsamt/flexnow/fn2sss/){: target="_blank"}.

 ## Exam Review and Post-Correction ("Einsichtnahme und Nachkorrektur")

-Information on how to review your exam and request post-corrections is available [here](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.60.reviews.html#centrally-organized-exams-nachkorrektur).
+Information on how to review your exam and request post-corrections is available [here](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.60.reviews.html#centrally-organized-exams-nachkorrektur){: target="_blank"}.

 <!--
 ## Materials